-Whenever anyone talks about foods that are difficult to match with wine asparagus always comes up but as I've always felt the problem is overstated.
-Just like any other ingredient it depends how you cook and serve it and how many other ingredients there are on the plate.
+Whenever anyone talks about foods that are difficult to match with wine, asparagus always comes up but I reckon the problem is overstated.

-Another run-out for Mark Hix's wonderfully decadent recipe for a lobster-stuffed baked potato from his new book Hix on Baking.
+Another run-out for Mark Hix's wonderfully decadent recipe for a lobster-stuffed baked potato from his book Hix on Baking.
 Such a great idea . . .

 There aren’t many wine pairings that form the subject of a book title but Elizabeth David’s Omelette and a Glass of Wine immortalised the combination.
-Unlike other egg dishes wine actually does go pretty well with omelettes but should it be red or white?

 Haggis may be traditional fare for Burns' Night but let's face it, it's not everyone's cup of tea.
 So here's a Scottish inspired menu that I suspect you'll probably enjoy rather more (unless you're born and bred Scots, of course...)